Blessedwasnotfat/atom/README.md

-Code not created by me, I only created a few modifications to make client-side commiting features lighter.
+Code not created by me, I only created a few modifications to make client-side features lighter and prettier.

 Original code developed by [Atom](https://github.com/atom/atom).